Information for new passengers on Halifax Transit

 Are Halifax buses and ferries accessible?

 Currently, 100% of Halifax Transit buses are accessible low floor (ALF) models.
 All of Halifax Transit’s ferries are accessible.
-The Accessible Transit Service Handbook details routes with ALF buses and wheelchair/mobility scooter size restrictions.
+Please visit our policies page for information about wheelchair/mobility scooter size restrictions.

 Operators will deploy the ramp at the request of a mobility impaired passenger at any bus stop, other than those marked with a ‘No Ramp Deployed’ decal.
 Our three bus stop classifications are as follows: